MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/Platforms_and_Boards.md

 ## Selecting Hardware

-To begin building a Windows IoT Enterprise solution, you will need to select a hardware platform or board.
+To begin building a Windows IoT Enterprise solution, you need to select a hardware platform or board.

-A full hardware platform will house all of the board-level components inside an enclosure and is commercial ready out-of-the-box.
-It is a good fit for application-level solutions builders that do not need high degrees of hardware customizability.
+A full hardware platform houses all of the board-level components inside an enclosure and is commercial ready out-of-the-box.
+It's a good fit for application-level solutions builders that don't need high degrees of hardware customizability.

-A hardware board will include only the board with exposed components, making it easier to make hardware configuration changes and debug hardware issues.
-It is a good fit for OEMs that have specific or bespoke hardware requirements for their product.
+A hardware board includes only the board with exposed components, making it easier to make hardware configuration changes and debug hardware issues.
+It's a good fit for OEMs that have specific or bespoke hardware requirements for their product.

-Other things to consider when selecting hardware include CPU, GPU, and/or NPU performance, available memory, availability connectivity options, security, customizability, time to market, and cost.
+Other factors to consider when selecting hardware include CPU, GPU, and/or NPU performance, available memory, availability connectivity options, security, customizability, time to market, and cost.
 Decide which hardware works best for you based on your specific requirements.

 ## Recommended Hardware Platforms